raswonders/social-links-account/README.md

 # Frontend Mentor - Blog preview card

-This is a solution to the [Social links profile](https://www.frontendmentor.io/solutions/social-links-profile-with-react-and-tailwind-48Cn2ec-Oo).
+This is a solution to the [Social links profile challenge](https://www.frontendmentor.io/solutions/social-links-profile-with-react-and-tailwind-48Cn2ec-Oo).

 ## Table of contents